Ashley Bell (politician): Political

+Previously a Democrat, Bell left the party to become a Republican in 2010.
 Bell was elected to the Hall County, Georgia County Commission at the age of 27.
-Previously a Democrat, Bell left the party to become a Republican in 2010.

 From 2011 to 2012, he was the senior surrogate for the Newt Gingrich 2012 presidential campaign.
-In 2012, he was appointed as a special advisor to Mitt Romney during the general election and co-chaired Blacks for Romney with U.S. Senator Tim Scott.
+In 2012, he was appointed as a special advisor to Mitt Romney during the general election and co-chaired "Blacks for Romney" with U.S. Senator Tim Scott.

 In 2014, Bell was the senior surrogate for Jack Kingston's Senate campaign.
 He was also the national co-chair for the Rand Paul 2016 presidential campaign.

-In 2016, Bell was appointed Senior Strategist and National Director of African-American Political Engagement for the Republican National Committee. in 2017, he joined the Trump Pence Presidential Transition Team, later serving as a Special Assistant in the Bureau of Public Affairs.
-On July 7, 2017, the United States Peace Corps announced Bell as the new Associate Director for External Affairs, overseeing Peace Corps’ Offices of Communications, Congressional Relations, Gifts and Grants Management, and Strategic Partnerships and Intergovernmental Affairs.
+In 2016, Bell was appointed senior strategist and National Director of African-American Political Engagement for the Republican National Committee.
+In 2017, he joined the Trump-Pence Presidential Transition Team, later serving as a special assistant to the Secretary of State and working in the Bureau of Public Affairs.

+On July 7, 2017, the United States Peace Corps announced Bell as the new associate director for External Affairs, overseeing Peace Corps' Offices of Communications, Congressional Relations, Gifts and Grants Management, and Strategic Partnerships and Intergovernmental Affairs.

-Bell was appointed on February 21, 2018 by President Donald Trump to serve as Regional Administrator for the U.S. Small Business Administration for Region IV; serving nine districts located in Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.
-Bell has oversight of over $5 billion in SBA-backed lending, the counseling arm of the SBA, which counseled over 225,000 entrepreneurs last year in Region IV, and the contracting programs for small business, which account for over 23% of all federal contracts awarded.
+Bell was appointed on February 21, 2018, by President Donald Trump to serve as regional administrator for the U.S. Small Business Administration for Region IV; serving nine districts located in Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.
+Bell had oversight of over $5 billion in SBA-backed lending, which counseled over 225,000 entrepreneurs last year in Region IV, and the contracting programs for small business, which accounted for over 23% of all federal contracts awarded.

 Non-profit and volunteer service

-Bell is the Founder and Chief Executive Officer of the 20/20 Bipartisan Justice Center, which purports to be the only nationwide coalition of Black Republicans, Democrats and Independents focused on criminal justice reform.
+Bell is the founder and CEO of the 20/20 Bipartisan Justice Center, which purports to be the only nationwide coalition of Black Republicans, Democrats and Independents focused on criminal justice reform.

 He is also the Founder of Generation Inspiration, which describes its mission as being to teach life skills not taught in the classroom to at-risk students of color in Bell's hometown of Gainesville, Georgia, setting them on a trajectory for success.